Therapy for foster parents & kinship caregivers in Denver

 (Therapy Dog)

-Meet our Denver therapists
+Meet our therapists

-My Denver Therapy is one of the largest woman-owned therapy private practices in Colorado with many of the best, most requested therapists in Denver.
+My Denver Therapy has become one of the largest therapy private practices in Colorado with many of the best mental health therapists in the Denver Metro area.

-As a therapist-owned practice with decades of combined experience, we care about seeing our clients heal, grow, and thrive.
-We’re one of the only therapy practices in Colorado with licensed professional counselors, marriage and family therapists, addiction counselors, social workers, and psychiatric nurse practitioners who actively see new clients.
-Whether you’re an adult, teen, young adult, couple, or family, our inclusive therapist team is built to specialize in you.
+As a therapist-owned practice with over 100 years of combined experience, we care about seeing you heal, grow, and thrive.
+We’re one of the only therapy practices in Colorado with licensed professional counselors, marriage and family therapists, addiction counselors, social workers, and psychiatric nurse practitioners who actively see new clients in person and online.

-Our practice started with one therapist in a shared office suite, but we’ve grown to help thousands of people in Colorado by providing in-person therapy at our conveniently located Denver Metro area counseling offices in Denver, Greenwood Village, and Lone Tree, plus online therapy for clients throughout Colorado.
-Because of the way our team works, our therapists provide consultation for other therapists and private practices in the Denver Metro area.
+Because our client-centered approach that meets you where you are, we’ve helped thousands of people in Colorado by providing in-person therapy at our conveniently located Denver Metro area counseling offices in Denver, Greenwood Village, and Lone Tree, plus online therapy for clients throughout Colorado.
+Our therapists also provide consultation for other therapists and private practices throughout the Denver Metro area.

-Our inclusive therapists provide some of the most innovative, effective, and in-demand forms of therapy available today, including EMDR, Ketamine-assisted psychotherapy, CBT, and IFS.
-We also have more therapists trained in Ketamine-assisted therapy and more teen therapists and young adult counselors than nearly every other private practice in Denver.
+To support you and your mental health journey, our therapists are trained in some of the most innovative, effective, and in-demand forms of therapy available today, including EMDR, Ketamine-assisted psychotherapy, CBT, DBT, and IFS.

-We know that clients want to find the best therapists in Denver, so our team includes therapists with different backgrounds, specialities, and experiences to help you find the right fit.
-We’ll match you with one of our therapists who is the best for your goals, location, budget, and schedule to help you get started quickly.
+We know that you want to find the best therapist in Denver for you, so our team includes therapists of different ages with a wide range of backgrounds, specialities, and experiences to help you find the right match for your goals, location, budget, and schedule.

-We’re out of network for insurance, Tricare, and are unable to take Medicaid, but most of our therapists’ rates are lower than the local and national averages for therapy.
+We’re out of network for insurance, Tricare, and are unable to take Medicaid or Medicare, but most of our therapists’ rates are lower than the local and national averages for therapy.
+Also, we don’t charge separate intake or administration fees or charge more for specialized therapy methods like EMDR.

 All of our therapists take a client-focused approach to counseling and approach each session with a commitment to your progress and growth.
+When you’re ready to meet your therapist, we’re here to help.

 Cherry Creek •